 The Challenger Program

 Cybersecurity and Information Protection (CIP)

-Cybersecurity and Information Protection students have multiple pathways after completing the two-year program.
+CIP students have multiple pathways after completing the two-year program.
 They can attend CCM for an additional year and earn an Associate Degree in Information Technology after which they can go directly into the workforce or transfer to a four-year program.

-For additional information, call the Morris County School of Technology at 973-627-4600 ext.277.
+For additional information, call the Morris County Vocational School District at 973-627-4600 ext.277.

 Engineering Design and Advanced Manufacturing (EDAM)

-For more information on the EDAM program, call the Morris County School of Technology at 973-627-4600, ext.
+For more information, call the Morris County Vocational School District at 973-627-4600, ext.
 277.